 Hop on one of our bikes at Chorley Park and take a ride through the colourful woodland.
 Be sure to check out the lookout point at the top of the east slope for a picture perfect view of the Bricks Works Site and the surrounding panorama.

 If you’re riding on a Saturday between 8am-1pm, you can pick up some local, fresh food and treats at the Saturday Farmers Market!

 This retired commuter railway is flat and lined with trees, perfect for fall biking.
 Stretching 9 kilometres, the linear park can be found in Midtown.
 The trail consists of three sections, the York Beltline Trail west of Allen Road, the Kay Gardner Beltline Park from the Allen to Mount Pleasant Road, and the Ravine Beltline Trail south of Mount Pleasant Cemetery through the Moore Park Ravine.

-With four stations near Mt.
+With seven stations near Mt.
 Pleasant Cemetery, we suggest a ride through the Ravine Beltline.
 Be sure to bring a camera, you’re not going to want to miss this photo op!

 What’s more beautiful than fall on the waterfront?
 With lakeside views, foliage and even a lighthouse, Tommy Thompson Park features a 5 kilometre multi-purpose trail, perfect for fall rides.